Dearmouth/Works/UI:UX design/CRM System/README.md

 # Works
-Hi, this is a student project I've involved with.
+Hi, this is a student project I was involved with.
 I was mainly be responsible for UI design and front end.
 We got 87 for this.

-This was done via Figama:
+This was done via Figma:

 ![alt text](logo.png)